 Business acumen skills give you an ability to understand the business domain, specific to a particular industry and translate the same to others.
 You have to develop a sound knowledge of the industry, of the organization and its business models, structure, strategy & objectives, its key problems and competitors.

 As a freelance BI BA you should be able to follow a top down approach to translate organization’s plan of actions into metrics, measures, and Key Performance Indicators (KPIs).

 Business acumen is needed in all levels – executive, operational and management level – to support day to day as well as tactical decision making activities.

-3. Business Intelligence Methodology and Journey
+3. Business Intelligence Methodology And Journey

-Like, System Development Lifecycle (SDLC) know-how is must for BAs, BI Methodology and BI Journey understanding, department and organization wise,is must for BIBAs.
+Like, System Development Lifecycle (SDLC) know-how is must for BAs, BI Methodology and BI Journey understanding, department and organization wise,is a must for BIBAs.